Keeping an Eye on Things: Deep Learned Features for Long-Term Visual Localization: Related Work

-The work from Gladkova et al. \cite{Gladkova2021} is the closest to ours in that they integrate existing learned features for localization into a \ac{VO} pipeline.
+The work from Gladkova et al. \cite{Gladkova2021} is close to ours as they integrate learned features for localization in a \ac{VO} pipeline.
 The localization poses are used as a prior for front-end tracking and integrated into back-end bundle adjustment.
-Finally, global localization poses are fused with \ac{VO} estimates.
-While the authors test on urban datasets with seasonal change, we test offline on a seasonal dataset, but also test our approach in closed loop on a robot.
+Global localization poses are fused with \ac{VO} estimates.
+While the authors test on urban datasets with seasonal change, we test our approach in closed loop on a robot.
+Sun et al. \cite{Sun2021} recently published work, where they drive a robot in closed loop using learned features in VT\&R. They test day-to-night localization, though their experiments are less extensive with a shorter time range.
+Furthermore, they test lighting change in on-road areas such as a parking lot and by a church, while we also include more challenging off-road driving.

-We base our learning pipeline and network architecture on the design presented by Barnes and Posner \cite{barnes2020}, which learns keypoints, descriptors, and scores for radar localization supervised by only a pose loss.
+We base our learning pipeline and network architecture on the design presented by Barnes and Posner \cite{barnes2020}, which learns keypoints, descriptors, and scores for radar localization.
+We chose this method because it required only a pose loss for supervision and provided a simple network design with a fully differentiable learning pipeline.
+In particular, a fixed number of keypoints is detected across the image removing any need for pruning with techniques such as non-maximal suppression (NMS).
+Overall, network size and run-time is important for our real-time application.
+We made attempts at unsupervised alternatives, similar to \cite{Tang2020}, but struggled with estimation in the longitudinal direction and therefore opted for a supervised approach.